yaxley-peaks/blog/python1.md

 But nothing I can do so I have to live with these annoyances.

-(I'll add more examples when I can rememeber them)
+(I'll add more examples when they occur to me)